The Astronomical Society of the Pacific Invites Nominations for the Organization’s 2015 Annual Awards

 The Astronomical Society of the Pacific (ASP) is accepting nominations for the organization’s national annual awards which recognize special achievements in astronomy research, technology, education, and public outreach.
-Nominations are welcome in seven categories, online or in writing until January 1, 2014.
-Honorees receive a cash award and engraved plaque, as well as travel and lodging to accept the award at a banquet which takes place as part of the ASP’s Annual Meeting next summer.
+Nominations are welcome in seven categories, online or in writing until February 15, 2015.
+Honorees receive a cash award and engraved plaque, as well as travel and lodging to accept the award at a banquet which takes place as part of the ASP’s Annual Meeting next fall.
 The awards for which nominations are accepted are as follows:

 The Maria and Eric Muhlmann Award recognizes recent significant observational results made possible by innovative advances in astronomical instrumentation, software, or observational infrastructure.

 The Robert J. Trumpler Award is presented each year to a recent recipient of the PhD degree in North America whose research is considered unusually important to astronomy.